inspect-js/node-deep-equal/readme.markdown

 The default is to use coercive equality (`==`) because that's how `assert.deepEqual()` works by default.

+If `opts.strictOrder` is `true`, fail equality if objects keys are in a different order The default is `false`

 # install

 With [npm](http://npmjs.org) do: